 - The thickness and mass of the laminate do a great job of reducing impact noise from people walking across the floor.

 6. Roberts Quiet Cushion Acoustic Underlay Material

 This product is another underlay specifically designed to reduce impact noise, and it definitely does a great job.
 It uses something called progressive foam technology, which is just a fancy way of describing the way the foam is made.

-A roll of this underlay covers you for 100 square foot, which should be enough to cover most rooms.
-While it’s not particularly thick, it makes up for this in its construction, and still does a great job of blocking sound.
+A roll of this underlay covers you for 100 square feet, which should be enough to cover most rooms.
+While it’s not particularly thick, it makes up for this in its construction and still does a great job of blocking sound.

 My only major critique of this underlay is that it’s almost impossible to lay it flat.
 This obviously makes installation quite difficult, and I found I had to weigh it down overnight before laying the floor on top.
 This adds an extra step that isn’t really helpful.

 - Progressive foam technology is ideal for blocking noise and protecting your flooring from moisture.

 - This makes it suitable for use in high humidity/flood prone rooms, such as bathrooms, kitchens, and basements.